 – Adductor Tendinopathy

-Adductor-related groin pain can involve an acute strain of the groin muscles themselves, or can be long standing issues with the tendons.
-A groin strain will feel similar to other muscle tears, with sharp pain through the middle of the muscle belly with loaded movements and possibly a dull aching feeling with rest.
-Groin tendon pain on the other hand with present as tenderness over the insertions at each end of the muscles.
+Adductor-related groin pain can involve an acute strain of the groin muscles themselves or can be long-standing issues with the tendons.
+Groin strains can feel similar to other muscle tears, with sharp pain through the middle of the muscle belly with loaded movements and possibly a dull aching feeling with rest.
+Groin tendon pain on the other hand presents as tenderness over the insertions at each end of the muscles.
 This would either feel like tenderness down towards the inside of the knee or high up and central groin pain.
-Long-standing adductor-related pain often takes longer to settle, and a carefully monitored program of strengthening exercises and rehabilitation is often needed.
-It’s important to note that an assessment to determine whether the problem lies with the muscles or tendons is important as groin strains and groin tendon pain require very different rehabilitation programs to help settle the pain and will have different movements or activities to avoid as well.
+Long-standing adductor muscle pain often takes longer to settle, and a carefully monitored program of strengthening exercises and rehabilitation is often needed.
+It’s important to note that an assessment to determine whether the problem lies with the muscles or tendons is important.
+Groin strains and groin tendon pain require very different rehabilitation programs and will have different movements or activities to avoid as well.

 - Pubic related Groin Pain

 Pubic-related groin pain is characterised by tenderness near the pubic bone.
 It is usually quite hard to reproduce pubic bone pain with testing as it flares up with continuous use such as running and jumping.
 This means that during a physical examination, we place more emphasis on the palpation of the tenderness or soreness within the groin area and connect this to your history of symptoms.
 A general type of related pubic bone pain is “Osteitis Pubis”, which is reported in many field sports such as AFL, soccer and hockey.

 Note: Osteitis Pubis is no longer the “technical term” used by health professionals due to various reasons in how the condition forms and presents.
 However, the general public will still relate their symptoms to this type of groin injury as it was the umbrella term heavily used in the early 2000s.